FAQs for VirusScan Enterprise 8.x

-One of the architectural changes with this release was to separate Access Protection (AP)/Buffer Overflow Protection (BOP) from the status of the On-Access scanner.
-In earlier versions of VSE all three would be disabled if you disabled the On-Access Scanner.
+One of the architectural changes with VSE 8.8 was to separate Access Protection (AP)/Buffer Overflow Protection (BOP) from the status of the On-Access scanner.
+In earlier versions of VSE, all three would be disabled if you disabled the On-Access Scanner.
 Separating the disable function allows for Zero Day Protection features (AP and BOP) to remain enabled should the real-time scanner fail.

 Can I change the Account used by the McAfee McShield service?

-While this is technically possible, McAfee recommended that you do not do this.
+While this is technically possible, Intel Security recommends that you do not do this.
 By default, the McShield service runs as the System Account, which ensures it has access to any local resources and for any remote scanning.
-If network drive scanning is enabled, the process impersonates the requestor.
+If Network Drive Scanning is enabled, the process impersonates the requestor.
 No other account can be elevated to the same permissions that a local System Account can.
-Using any other account incurs the risk of not having access to some part of the registry, files etc in order to perform a successful clean operation.
+Using any other account incurs the risk of not having access to some part of the registry, files, and so on, in order to perform a successful clean operation.

 Are exclusions required for Hyper-V systems on a computer that is running Windows server?

 Yes.
-Microsoft have a list of recommended exclusions that are outlined in KB78364.
+Microsoft has a list of recommended exclusions that are outlined in KB78364.